 I will tell you though that this dilutes your final product.
 When you clarify wine with milk the whey remains in the drink, while the curds are skimmed out.
 So if you are going to try this you will likely have to make some adjustments to your receipt.

 The phrase “according to Arte” needs some explanation here.
 Traditionally this mixture is stirred into the cold wine, the wine is slowly warmed and then strained through a muslin bag.
 You want to use very low heat so that all your aromatics don’t steam off.
 Some recipes for Hippocras mentioned setting it near a warm fire in an earthen jug, rather than sitting it on the heat.
 I put it in a crockpot that has a keep warm settings.

 I use galangal instead of ginger.
 It’s the most common ingredient in the receipts for cardiacall persons.
 It’s a similar flavor profile to ginger and has similar antioxidant actions in terms of neuroprotection, without being quite so dry which I prefer for elders.
 I also rarely add sugar, but you can add the amount of sugar that is to your liking.
 You could also use hard cider or cider instead of wine.

 If you want to tie the ingredient up in bundles or put them in those press-and-seal tea bags, you won’t have to strain your beverage.
 I think the final product is much better when you make it the traditional way though.

 Adapted from Thesaurus Euonymi Philiatri

 - Once the ingredients have been ground to your liking you stir them into the cold wine in a saucepot or crockpot and gently warm the mixture.
 It should not simmer or boil.
-You could also use a hibiscus infusion or apple juice for a non-alcoholic version.
+You could also use apple juice for a non-alcoholic version.

 - How long you allow the spices to infuse is a matter of taste.
 I like to let mine warm for a couple of hours.